jpentland/ChatPlaysRTS/README.txt

 Running TPRTS
 -------------------------------------
 1. Request an oauth code with this link https://twitchapps.com/tmi/ (don't leak this on stream)
-2. To start twitch controlling mouse, double click START.bat
+2. To start the program, double click START.bat
 3. If this is the first time running the program, you will be asked for your twitch username and oauth.
 You can paste by just right-clicking in the command prompt.
 Press enter to continue.
-4. To stop, close the command prompt that opens
+4. To start chat control, type the command !startcontrol in chat
-5. If something doesnt work, screenshot the command prompt and send to sharperguy
+5. To stop, type the command !stopcontrol

 Custom Commmands
 -------------------------------------